 \subsubsection{Economic Impact}

-The timeline of immunity and vaccine efficacy must be well-understood to develop cost-efficient public vaccination regimens.
-Systems must be in place to identify which vaccines are most efficacious in diverse populations.
-Furthermore, liability compensation programs have been instituted by governments to sponsor vaccine development, rendering governments responsible for reparations in the setting of negative health outcomes caused by vaccination.
+The timeline of immunity and vaccine efficacy must be well-understood to develop cost-efficient public vaccination regimes.
+Systems must be in place to identify which vaccines are most efficacious in differing populations.
+Furthermore, liability compensation programs have been instituted by governments to sponsor vaccine development, leaving governments responsible for reparations in the setting of negative health outcomes caused by vaccination.
 Ultimately, the most powerful effect of vaccine efficacy on the economy lies in the potential of widespread vaccination to return the economy to some semblance of normality.